seandorsett/charlie/Charlie_Integration_PRD.md

 ### 3.1 User Persona
 **Description:** Standard application users who have taken surveys
-**Access Level:** Restricted to personal survey data and reports only
+**Access Level:** Restricted to personal survey data and selected reports only.
+The reports visible to users are controlled via PSI Admin.

 **Primary Use Cases:**
 - Query personal survey results and interpretations